calebtech/DataAnalysis/README.md

 ##### Step 4

-Now upload the dns_gateway.zip on the registrar directory
+Now upload the dns_gateway.zip on the registrars directory

 ##### Step 5